vtex/toolbelt/docs/architecture.md

 reporter script (if a report of a file is unsuccessful this file is moved to `pendingData`, for new report tries in the future).
-Meta metrics of the report script (e.g., init time, `pendingData` files count) and telemetry report errors (`errorKind=TelemetryReporterError`) are also written in the `pendingData` folder, for the next report try.
+Meta metrics of the report script (e.g., init time, `pendingData` files count) and telemetry report errors (`errorKind=TelemetryReporterError`) are also written in the `pendingData` folder, for the next report attempt.

 A note on the report script is that many processes running the script may be running simultaneously (the user ran many toolbelt commands and each command may have started the report script).
 To avoid